blockworks-foundation/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 penalties collected for bad behavior.
 Better functioning of dapps will also increase profits by MEV or validator communities.

+This is why app chains are incredibly interesting because stake owners are dapp developers.
+So they can easily circulate the tokens around and create proper incentive loops.

 ## Alternatives Considered

 * Having a seperate app chain for defi dapps